justjanne/powerline-go/README.md

     	 Set this to your shell type
     	 (valid choices: bare, bash, zsh)
     	 (default "bash")
+  -shell-var string
+    	 A shell variable to add to the segments.
   -shorten-gke-names
     	 Shortens names for GKE Kube clusters.
   -theme string